David Brake's Curriculum Vitae

 Project Leader and Senior Researcher

-Researching, writing and supervising tests of computing, consumer electronics and other products for the Consumer's Association, Britain's leading source of consumer advice and advocacy.
+Researched, wrote and supervised tests of computing, consumer electronics and other products for the Consumer's Association, Britain's leading source of consumer advice and advocacy.

 Consultant Feb 2001 - July 2002